 Casual

-After fighting relentlessly against Mussolini as an Italian partisan, Luigi Cagnoni became very disillusioned with Italy and Europe.
-He decided to leave his beloved Italy and cheekily stowed away on a cruise ship hoping to end up on the shores of America.
-In order to blend in, Luigi stole a uniform and posed as one of the ship’s common sailors.
+After fighting relentlessly against Mussolini as an Italian partisan, Luigi Cagnoni became disillusioned with Italy and Europe.
+He decided to leave his beloved Italy, and cheekily stowed away on a cruise ship, hoping to end up on the shores of America.
+To blend in, Luigi stole a uniform and posed as one of the ship’s common sailors.

 Hours